amdp/cooperacynuxt/learningGame.md

 ![Image](assets/image/github/image4.png)

-When you have done this step, edit the contributors.md and add your email after your name!
+When you have done this step, just install Apache too or any other http server.
+At the end, edit the contributors.md and add your email after your name!
 You did it!!

 ### CHALLENGE 3: INSTALL NODE AND NPM